PUEBLO, Colo. (KKTV/AP) - UPDATE 1/17/19: -

-Officials ruled that officers were justified in the fatal shooting of a Pueblo man who led police on a cross-city chase.
+Officials ruled that officers were justified in the fatal shooting of the Pueblo man who led police on a cross-city chase.

-The Pueblo Chieftain reports the 10th Judicial District Attorney's Office says Joe Delira-Alires was shot more than 30 times Jan.
-22 after he fired numerous rounds at pursuing officers.
+The 10th Judicial District Attorney's Office says Joe Delira-Alires was shot more than 30 times on Jan.
+22, 2018 after he fired several shots at police during a chase.

 Delira-Alires was killed after police originally had been called by a woman described as an "ex" who said Delira-Alires had made threats to her and other occupants of her home before shooting his firearm multiple times outside of her residence.